 The mobile base is controlled by software running on the cRIO, as described in Section 3.7 above.
 The cRIO sends data to the PC containing information about the robot's pose, the state of the power supplies, and raw count data from the encoders.
 The PC sends angular and translational velocity commands to the cRIO and may send commands to the cRIO to activate or deactivate the emergency stop or to reboot the cRIO.
 These two tasks (sending and receiving data) are handled by two different ROS nodes.
 A third ROS node publishes pose information as a standard ROS message.

 The receiving ROS node handles UDP packets from the cRIO.
-Encoder data is checked to ensure that all of the encoders are updating properly, and voltage data is checked to monitor the battery level and health of the power regulator.
+Encoder data are checked to ensure that all of the encoders are updating properly, and voltage data are checked to monitor the battery level and health of the power regulator.
 The results of these checks are fed into a ROS diagnostic updater, which provides feedback to the operator.
 Voltage information is also published to a custom ROS message so that other nodes on the robot can subscribe to the voltage data.
 Pose information is published as a custom ROS message type and sent to the odometry translator node.
 The odometry translator publishes the robot's pose using ROS-standard odometry messages, which are used in ROS's planning and localization packages.

 The sending ROS node subscribes to ROS "twist" topics containing desired rotational and translational velocity from the mobile base trajectory planner and sends the commands to the cRIO as UDP packets.
 It also provides a ROS service to reboot the cRIO and ROS services to enable and disable the drive base motors with the emergency stop.